Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 • Stage III

-• III: Involvement of lymph node regions above and below the diaphragm (for example, neck, chest and abdomen).
+• III: Involvement of lymph node regions above and below the diaphragm.

 • IIIE: Involvement of lymph node groups above and below the diaphragm and outside of the lymph nodes in a nearby organ or area.